JoeOwnage67/EARLYINDUSTRIALPROSTHETICS/readme.md

 EARLY INDUSTRIAL PROSTHETICS PATCH for MEDIEVAL PROSTHETICS

-This is a patch for Nuno's mod, "Medieval Prosthetics", applying rebalancing to work amounts, materials, etc to align with my "Medieval Medicines - Medieval Overhaul Edition" values, with the fantasy elements removed, and DOES NOT require Medieval Overhaul.
+This started out as a patch for Nuno's mod, "Medieval Prosthetics", applying rebalancing to work amounts, materials, etc to align with my "Medieval Medicines - Medieval Overhaul Edition" values, with the fantasy elements removed.

+I had to make this a standalone mod because I can't patch the 1.5 edition of Nuno's mod due to him using an assembly.

+This mod DOES NOT require Medieval Overhaul or any other mod.

 All credit for the original mods and art assets goes to Nuno.